Megalithic tombs and monuments

 This film by world renowned environmentalist and much admired film producer, Éamon de Buitléar, traces the story of the formation of the Burren 320 million years ago.
 Discover how the limestone pavement was formed, and why Alpine, Arctic and Mediterranean plants which require different climatic conditions grow side by side in such abundance on the fertile rock.

-A visit to the Burren Centre gives you the insight, information and inspiration for any adventure to the Burren.
+A visit to the Burren Visitor Centre gives you the insight, information and inspiration for any adventure to the Burren.

 Get Your Exhibit Tickets Today!